rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  don't worry, there's privacy.
 *  But it assesses your breathing
 *  and then it will show you a distribution
-*  of your snoring throughout the night
+*  of your snoring throughout the night.
-*  and it categorizes that snoring from quiet, no snoring,
+*  And it categorizes that snoring from quiet, no snoring,
 *  to mild snoring, to moderate, to epic.
 *  And it literally is like a Richter shock
 *  and you will see very clearly if you are snoring or not.